 As a result of this Royal Patronage, villagers in this part of Bali became highly skilled craftsmen.
-They also developed a highly refined aesthetic sense.
-The situation changed during the Dutch Colonial Era, when Balinese Royalty was stripped of much of its power and wealth.
+And they also developed a highly refined aesthetic sense.
+However, the situation changed during the Dutch Colonial Era, when Balinese Royalty was stripped of much of their power and wealth.

-Following independence, Indonesia’s first president, Sukarno, carried out land reforms, which dealt a further blow to the centuries old system of Royal Patronage.
+Following independence, Indonesia’s first president, Sukarno, carried out land reforms.
+And this dealt a further blow to the centuries old system of Royal Patronage.

-Because the area had been all but untouched by tourism, however, craftsman had no choice but to continue practising their trade, supplying, mostly, local demand for objects of a more utilitarian nature.
+Because the area had been all but untouched by tourism, however, craftsman had no choice but to continue practising their trade.
+But they started to produce objects of a more utilitarian nature.

-My charming concierge at Alila Villas Soori Bali arranged a tour of Kerambitan and Tabanan on my first morning at the resort.
-I was taken by some rice paddies, where we stopped to observe some rice farmers planting rice.
+My charming concierge at Soori Bali arranged a tour of Kerambitan and Tabanan on my first morning at the resort.
+Firstly, I was taken by some rice paddies, And we stopped to observe some rice farmers planting rice.

-Then we continued on to a workshop making roof tiles that are sold all over Bali, a workshop producing terra cotta pottery, and a Royal Temple, where descendants of Balinese Royalty continue to reside to this very day.
+Then we continued on to a workshop making roof tiles that are sold all over Bali.
+Next, we visited a workshop producing terra cotta pottery.
+Finally, we visited a Royal Temple, where descendants of Balinese Royalty continue to reside to this very day.

-In the afternoon I was taken to see the last of the salt makers on Kelating Beach – more on that tomorrow.
+In the afternoon, I was taken to see the last of the salt makers on Kelating Beach.
+But more on that tomorrow.